pingcap/docs/dev/reference/tools/tkctl.md

 # TiDB Kubernetes Control User Guide

-TiDB Kubernetes Control(`tkctl`) is a command line utility for TiDB operators to operate and diagnose their TiDB clusters in Kubernetes.
+TiDB Kubernetes Control (`tkctl`) is a command line utility that is used for TiDB Operator to maintain and diagnose the TiDB cluster in Kubernetes.

 ## Installation

 You can download the pre-built binary or build `tkctl` from source:

-### Download the Latest Pre-built Binary
+### Download the latest pre-built binary

 - [MacOS](http://download.pingcap.org/tkctl-darwin-amd64-latest.tgz)
 - [Linux](http://download.pingcap.org/tkctl-linux-amd64-latest.tgz)
 - [Windows](http://download.pingcap.org/tkctl-windows-amd64-latest.tgz)

+After unzipping the downloaded file, you can add the `tkctl` executable file to your `PATH` to finish the installation.

-### Build from Source
+### Build from source

+Requirement: [Go](https://golang.org/) >= the 1.11 version or later

 {{< copyable "shell-regular" >}}